 The leftover carcasses of these runs provide essential nutrients for other carnivorous members of the wildlife community.
 The redds, or nests, of Chinook salmon are huge and easy to spot from the banks of the spawning grounds.
 They can be up to 10 ft in diameter.
 If you see a redd, avoid stepping on it, as salmon eggs are easily and often damaged by trampling.

-Conservation Status: Though the runs in west coast valley rivers are stable, the Puget Sound Chinook are listed as threatened under the Endangered Species Act.
+Though the runs in west coast valley rivers are stable, the Puget Sound Chinook are listed as threatened under the Endangered Species Act.
 This covers the shortage of Chinook from the Elwha River to the Hood Canal and Puget Sound.
 Prior to dam construction in the Elwha River, the Chinook runs were legendary for their size and numbers.
-In the fall, they can still be spotted, returning to the base of the Elwha dam in an effort to return to the upper reaches of the river to spawn.
+The presence of two dams on the river severely inhibited these runs.
+After dam removal, Elwha River Chinook salmon quickly recolonized areas above Elwha and Glines Canyon dam sites.
+Elwha Chinook salmon have now expanded to upper portions of the river in Olympic National Park including observations of their redds (nests) 58 km from the ocean, near Godkin Creek confluence.
+In September, visitors can observe Chinook salmon spawning in readily accessible portions of the river between Elwha and Glines Canyon dam sites.
 (Historical Range Map)

 Although not listed, a number of spring Chinook runs on the west coast of the peninsula are also depressed.
 With careful tactics, both the spring-run and the summer/fall-run chinook stand a good chance of recovery.
 In January of 2007, the National Oceanic and Atmospheric Administration (NOAA) adopted the final Endangered Species Act recovery plan for the Puget Sound Chinook.